Sandra -- A Neuro-Symbolic Reasoner Based On Descriptions And Situations: Experiments

 The I-RAVEN dataset, based on Raven Progressive Matrices (RPMs) is a repository of images for visual reasoning tasks, designed to examine abstract reasoning capabilities in neural networks \cite{hu2021stratified}.
 An RPM is a $3 \times 3$ grid of images where the last image has been removed.
 The task is to predict the removed image among $8$ possible alternatives \cite{malkinski2022deep}.
 Each image might be composed of multiple (nested) figures, which are simple geometric shapes where the color, size and rotation are varied \cite{hu2021stratified}.
 Recent approaches frame the task as a classification problem and tailor the model to the RPM problem.
 This has been done by structuring the models such that the relationship between the images is captured \cite{santoro2017simple,barrett2018measuring,zhang2019learning,he2023covitraven} or by reasoning upon the extracted visual features through neuro-symbolic methods \cite{xu2023abstract,hersche2023nesyraven}.
 Our approach extends the baseline model proposed by \cite{zhang2019learning} with \emph{sandra}.
 The baseline model is composed by an LSTM that combines the visual features extracted by a CNN on each image.
 Details on the architecture are in the Appendix \footnote{Included in the additional material.}.
 We integrate \emph{sandra} within the baseline model by adding a linear layer $W$ that projects the representation obtained by the CNN in the vector space $V$. $W$ is meant to approximate the function $\bm{f}_s$.

-Given an image within an RPM, $s_R$ is the situation defined accordingly to Definition \ref{def:dns-description} and $\hat{\bm{x}}$ the vector representing the visual features of the image extracted by the CNN.
+Given an image within an RPM, $s_R$ is the situation extracted from the XML provided by the dataset accordingly to Definition \ref{def:dns-description} (c.f.
+Appendix for details on the extraction process) and $\hat{\bm{x}}$ the vector representing the visual features of the image extracted by the CNN.
 We approximate $\bm{f}_s(s_R)$ by minimizing the binary cross entropy

 where $\Tilde{H}$ is computed as explained in Section \ref{sec:nesy}.

 Our model classifies an image using linear regression on $\hat{\bm{x}} \Vert \hat{H}(ReLU(W \hat{\bm{x}}))$.
 The loss function is hence